thibault-wch/thibault-wch.github.io/_pages/about.md

 I am in the fourth year of my **direct Ph.D. program** in Biomedical Engineering (BME) at the [Institute of Science and Technology for Brain-inspired Intelligence](https://istbi.fudan.edu.cn/), Fudan University, under the supervision of [Hongming Shan](http://hmshan.io/).
 I received my Bachelor's degree in Software Engineering (SE) from the [School of Computer Science and Artificial Intelligence](http://cst.whut.edu.cn/) at Wuhan University of Technology in 2021, with a GPA of 4.4 out of 5.0 (<span style="color:blue">Top 0.6%</span>).

-My research interest includes  AI for medical image analysis and multi-modal learning.
+My research interest includes AI for medical image reconstruction and multi-modal analysis.
 Here is my <a href="images/ChenhuiWang_CV.pdf">CV<a>.

 # 🔥 News
 - *2024.11*: &nbsp;🥳🥳 Delighted to have received the <span style="color:blue">**Doctoral National Scholarship**</span>!